How Do I Know What My Personal Injury Case is Worth?

 For this reason, it is in your best interest to consult with a reliable Knoxville personal injury attorney who can evaluate your case to accurately estimate what it may be worth.

-Our attorneys have more than 40 years of combined legal experience in helping victims of negligence receive more than $250 million in verdicts and settlements.
+Our attorneys have more than 40 years of combined legal experience in helping victims of negligence receive hundreds of millions of dollars in verdicts and settlements.
 This experience has enabled us to quickly asses a claim to determine if you have a valid case and the amount of damages you may be able to receive.

 Compensatory damages attempt to make you “whole” after an accident.
 Essentially, these damages repay you for the financial and personal losses you have endured as a result of the accident and put a monetary figure on your suffering.
 Some of these damages include:

 One of the most significant factors in determining the value of your case is the cost of your medical treatment after the accident.
 This will likely make up the majority of your compensation award.

 This includes compensation for any medical treatment you have already received before consulting with an attorney, as well as reimbursement for any future treatment you may require because of the accident.

 In order for our attorneys to determine an accurate amount of compensation for your medical expenses, we will consider the cost for:

 - Prescription medication

 The more severe your injuries and the higher your medical costs, the higher your compensation award will likely be.

 Another factor that will help determine the value of your claim is the amount of wages you have lost because of the accident.
 This will depend on the amount of time you missed from work if your injuries prevented you from working.